pivot-access-ltd/bma-offline-docs/src/how-to-use-controller-tags-5216.md

 5. Select the *Tags* field.

-6. Follow the [general procedure](#heading--create-and-assign-tags) to assign a tag to the controller.
+6. Enter a new tag(s) to assign it to the controller.

+7. Select *Save changes* to register your new tag(s).

 <a href="#heading--remove-and-delete-controller-tags"><h2 id="heading--remove-and-delete-controller-tags">How to remove and delete controller tags</h2></a>